celo-org/celo-composer/packages/react-app/README.md

-# React Framework + TailwindCSS | Celo Composer
+# React Framework + NextJS | Celo Composer

-Celo Composer support React boilerplate template with TwilwindCSS.
-This is a starterkit with no additional boilderplate code.
-It's a perfect starterkit to get your project started on Celo blockchain.
+Celo Composer support React boilerplate template with TailwindCSS.
+This is a starter kit with no additional boilerplate code.
+It's a perfect starter kit to get your project started on Celo blockchain.

 ## Setup & Intallation